Refeeds or cheat meals/days typically involve either a day or meal that is significantly higher calorie than what is regularly being consumed.

-Basically, a diet break involves spending a period of time (often one or two weeks) at maintenance calories.
+Basically, a diet break involves spending a period of time (often one or two weeks) on maintenance calories.

-From my perspective, this provides all the benefits associated with 1-day refeeds, except because it is a longer period of time, it appears to have longer lasting effects.
+From my perspective, this provides all the benefits associated with 1-day refeeds, except because it is a longer period of time it appears to have longer-lasting effects. t

 A lot of the research on diet breaks has used protocols such as alternating two weeks dieting and two weeks at maintenance, or three weeks dieting and one week at maintenance.

 Personally, I think that might prolong the overall process longer than necessary.
 With my clients, I often do diet breaks after every eight weeks or so of dieting.
 But it is something that needs to be individualised.

 Once again, there is no right or wrong with this.
 And while the research looks promising so far, it certainly is not at the point where optimal protocols can be identified.